-Key III-B-5-f
+Kev III-B-5-f

 Look up Chapter VII, Education, pages 117 to 130 in the text "My Worth to the World," by Capen and Melchior, published by the American Book Company.
 As you read the chapter, make out one good question for each paragraph in the assignment.
-When you have finished, exchange papers with your neighbor and answer the questions he has prepared while he answers yours.
+When you have finished, exchange papers which has prepared while he appears and answer the questions he has prepared while he appears to the proposed while he appears to the page of the p tions he has prepared while he answers yours.

-Key III-B-5-k
+Kev III-B-5-k